swbenson11/UI-and-svelt-demo/README.md

 I started with this [template](https://github.com/sveltejs/template).

+As per the email I designed this for a mobile environment.
+I just just Chrome's device toolbar to toggle a mobile resolution when developing.

 Email said, "Only tapping reader will bring up the reader", but the design has a button to show reader, so I made both show the reader.
 Email also lacked a reader icon.
 I had to install a program that could read the .sketch files to get it

 ## Areas that could be improved